jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 When `true` the rule will ignore Components extending from `React.PureComponent` that use `this.props` or `this.context`.

-The following pattern is considered okay and does **not** cause warnings:
+The following patterns are considered okay and does **not** cause warnings:

 ```jsx
 class Foo extends React.PureComponent {